parulnith/10-Simple-hacks-to-speed-up-your-Data-Analysis-in-Python/Readme.md

+# 10 Simple hacks to speed up your Data Analysis in Python

+Tips and Tricks, especially in the programming world, can be very useful.
+Sometimes a little hack can be both time and life-saving.
+A minor shortcut or add-on can sometimes prove to be a Godsend and can be a real productivity booster.
+So, here are some of my favourite tips and tricks that I have used and compiled together in the form of this article.
+Some may be fairly known and some may be new but I am sure they would come in pretty handy the next time you work on a Data Analysis project.

-﻿### 1.
-Profiling the pandas dataframe
+### 1. Profiling the pandas dataframe

 **Profiling** is a process that helps us in understanding our data  and  [**Pandas**](https://github.com/pandas-profiling/pandas-profiling)[**Profiling**](https://github.com/pandas-profiling/pandas-profiling)  is python package which does exactly that.
 It is a simple and fast way to perform exploratory data analysis of a Pandas Dataframe.
 The pandas`df.describe()`and  `df.info()functions` are normally used as a first step in the EDA process.
 However, it only gives a very basic overview of the data and doesn’t help much in the case of large data sets.
 The Pandas Profiling function, on the other hand, extends the pandas DataFrame  with`df.profile_report()`  for quick data analysis.
 It displays a lot of information with a single line of code and that too in an interactive HTML report.

 For a given dataset the pandas profiling package computes the following statistics:

 ![](https://cdn-images-1.medium.com/max/800/1*T2iRcSpLLxXop7Naa4ln0g.png)